-Industry Centre based at Cardiff Metropolitan University.
-Emma's PhD project (collaboratively supported by a food manufacturing and processing business
+Food Industry Centre based at Cardiff Metropolitan University.
+Emma's PhD project (collaboratively supported by a food manufacturing and

 In his opening address, Bertrand highlighted the current drivers for pursuing culture excellence including a rise in

-‘culture’ was essential to reinforce safety and food safety procedures.
-Similarly, a growing awareness among investors and insurance companies -
+strong ‘culture’ was essential to reinforce safety and food safety procedures.
+Similarly, a growing awareness among investors and insurance

-tone that Bertrand set for the day.
-Emphasising that we were, fundamentally, “here to share”, provided a fitting introduction to an illustrious group
+the tone that Bertrand set for the day.
+Emphasising that we were, fundamentally, “here to share”, provided a fitting introduction to an

-of speakers who generously shared valuable global insights into managing food safety and safety quality culture from their
+illustrious group of speakers who generously shared valuable global insights into managing food safety and safety quality culture from their